Picture this: warm sandy beaches, striking natural beauty, and gorgeous coastlines as far as the eye can see.

 Explore Sesimbra.

-While you’re in Sesimbra, be sure to spend a couple of hours exploring the small town, checking out the views from the Forte de Santiago de Sesimbra, and visiting the hilltop Sesimbra Castle.
+While in Sesimbra, be sure to see its sights: most importantly, check out the views from the Forte de Santiago de Sesimbra, and if you have time, I also suggest visiting the hilltop Sesimbra Castle.
+Best of all?
+Both sites are free to access!

 Stop by Setúbal

-Along the way, as if the views from the road weren’t enough, you can stop by the picturesque little bay of Portinho da Arrábida.
+From Sesimbra, make your way along the coast to Setúbal.
+Along the way, as if the views from the road weren’t enough, you can stop by the picturesque little bay of Portinho da Arrábida

 If you didn’t eat back in Sesimbra, or just want to have a bite in a quaint place with gorgeous sea views, stop by O Farol.